mtorpey/journey/final.md

 - (E) **Eurovision Song Contest**: This country has won, after all its neighbours voted for it!
 Add 1 to all rolls made in this country and its neighbours for the rest of this game.
 - (E) **Flight Diverted**: Each player chooses up to 2 destination cards (not their home city) to pass to the player on their left.
 - (E) **Pandemic**: Each time *you* end your turn in a city, place a disease token (red cube) there.
 Each time *another* player moves into or through an infected city, you get an extra movement point on your next turn.
-- (E) **Giant Portuguese Chicken Begins Rampage**: Add a red cube to Lisbon for the giant chicken.
+- (E) **Giant Portuguese Chicken Rampage**: Add a red cube to Lisbon for the giant chicken.
 At end of each player's turn, that player moves the chicken along one land or sea route.
 If the chicken moves onto a city occupied by a player, that player misses 3 turns.
 - (E) **Holiday Romance**: Fall in love with a player of your choice.
 Move to their space now, and remove their home marker.
 You will now travel together for the rest of the game, on your turn and on theirs.
 To win, you must visit all destinations you both have, and return to your home -- the win is shared!
 - (E) **Puncture**: Keep this card.
 After a player takes a turn moving entirely by road, you may discard this card to undo that move and make them miss their turn instead.
 - (E) **Independence**: Choose one of the following countries to become independent: Scotland (Glasgow, Inverness, Aberdeen, Shetland); Catalonia (Barcelona); or Bavaria (Munich, Nuremberg).
 Use a permanent marker to draw in the border, and add a country code (SC, CA or BY).
 Destroy this card.